liquanke/test/README.md

 ```
 ### Running the codes

-The py codes require the Python complier installed on the PC or Laptop computer.
+The python codes require the Python complier installed on the PC or Laptop computer.
 To use the [related codes](#code-files), one must install the related  [Prerequisites](#prerequisites) on your Python complier.

 * Update the path of [data files](#data-files) in python codes
 * Run the python codes in [code files](#code-files)